suprateembanerjee/Effects-of-Traning-Data-in-Transfer-Learning/README.md

 ## Conclusions

 To conclude, this project implemented the concepts presented in the paper "A Data-Based Perspective on Transfer Learning" by Jain et al. using a different dataset and architecture.
 The paper proposed a framework to analyze the impact of the source dataset's composition on transfer learning performance and demonstrated that subsets of the source dataset can positively or negatively affect the downstream behavior.
 The project used EfficientNet B3 architecture and TinyImageNet as the source dataset and CIFAR-10 as the target dataset.
 The results showed that similar classes across the two datasets had strong influence on the performance.
 Removing the classes which had strong negative influence improved the prediction accuracy.
 However, there are challenges to deploying such systems in real-world applications, such as limited knowledge of the target dataset and compromising the performance of many other classes by removing some classes.
 Overall, the project's findings were in line with the results presented in the paper.

+PS: A short notebook detailing the training of an EfficientNet on TinyImageNet and using the CIFAR10 dataset to finetune it, has been included.